Irish citizenship and passports for children born abroad

 Step children are not automatically entitled to citizenship but they may be eligible for residency under family reunification provisions.

-Passports for a child born outside Ireland
+Passports for children born outside Ireland

 - Four passport photographs of the child, 2 of which have been signed by a witness as per instructions provided with the application form